3ncy/ARRS-s6/Users/overseer_lr4.md

 > This account's password decrypts with Base64 to `newdawn..`

 ## avialable additional commands
-- secmanager
+- secmanager<br>
-  Enters a subprogram, background is showing an [overview of cameras](../Files/92f705925016eeddee2ba5a4ea265999.webm) ([png version](../Files/92f705925016eeddee2ba5a4ea265999.png)).
+  Enters a subprogram, background is showing an [overview of cameras](../Files/92f705925016eeddee2ba5a4ea265999.webm) ([png version](../Files/92f705925016eeddee2ba5a4ea265999.png)).<br>
   There are different commands available in this mode:
   - cam
-    - `cam cam_0x` opens a view of available cameras.
-As of 14:20 the available cameras are `02`, `03`, `04`, `07`.
+    - as a parameter, use a camera name from: [234nf334ru4](overseer_lr4.md#234nf334ru4)
   - close
+    - as a parameter, use a camera name from: [234nf334ru4](overseer_lr4.md#234nf334ru4)
   - exit
   - help
   - open
+    - as a parameter, use a camera name from: [234nf334ru4](overseer_lr4.md#234nf334ru4)
+    - opening a door requires a password
 - tgmessenger
 - userinformation